YodasMyDad/ImageGen/README.md

 - **Error Handling**: See `ImageGenException`, `RateLimitExceededException`
 - **Best Practices**: Always use `InputFidelity.High` for important edits

-## 🤝 Contributing

-Found a bug or want to add a feature?
-We'd love your help!

-1. Fork the repo
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 MIT License - see LICENSE file for details.